QuickStart Mainframe Automation

 Get Started with Mainframe Automation

-In this tutorial we'll be setting up mainframe automation incredibly quickly with Test Modeller.
+In this tutorial we'll be setting up mainframe automation incredibly quickly with Quality Modeller.
 Initially we'll create a Project and for simplicity we are going to connect our mainframe to the project configuration.

-We strongly recommend you validate connectivity to your mainframe instance before diving into the mainframe Test Modeller tutorials.
+We strongly recommend you validate connectivity to your mainframe instance before diving into the mainframe Quality Modeller tutorials.

 Tutorial Steps

-Step 1 - For Test Modeller to build the automation library and initial assets you need to set up a Project.
+Step 1 - For Quality Modeller to build the automation library and initial assets you need to set up a Project.
 So in the main portal click Create Project.

 Name the Project, give it a description, and select next.